 Edward John Miner was born on Nov.
-15, 1910 in West Washington, Washington County, PA, the son of Harry O. and Armena (Cain) Miner.
+15, 1910 in a house on Fayette Street in West Washington, Washington County, PA, the son of Harry O. and Armena (Cain) Miner.

 Ed was born about a month after the City of Washington celebrated its centennial.
 To commemorate the special event, a "Triumphal Arch" was erected in the city.
 Horses and carriages, as well as automobiles, are shown parked at the edges of the paved streets, giving a sense of the changing times into which Ed was born.